 BACK IN STOCK! 

 The 2016 vintage was officially classified as Very Good by the Rioja Control Board (Consejo Regulador).

 The fruit for Cerro Añon Reserva comes from Olarra's vineyards in both Rioja Alavesa and Rioja Alta.
 Average vine age is around 25 years; the soil patterns in the vineyards are a combination of the well-known limestone/clay/alluvial mixes to be found in most of Central Rioja.

 At the time of release, this wine showed a bright crimson red colour.
 On the nose, aromas of sweet ripe fruit and delicate notes of smokiness.
-On the palate, tastes of cherry, plum and blackberries combine with gentle clean aromas of oak.
-That's an elegant mouthfeel, a full body and a fresh and fruity aftertaste.
-This wine still has mases of life in it and should drink very well for the next 10-15 years.
+On the palate, tastes of cherry, plum and blackberries combined with gentle clean aromas of oak.
+Elegant mouthfeel, a full body and a fresh and fruity aftertaste.
+This wine still has plenty of life in it and should drink very well for the next 10-15 years.

 ABV = 14.0%.